☰ menu

 1. Murray’s Cave Aged Limited Buttered Pumpkin

-Murray’s newest creation from their cheese caves is a pumpkin spice extravaganza.
-Buttered Pumpkin starts with St. Stephen, a decadent triple crème cheese from Four Fat Foul; the artisans at Murray’s blend some of the un-aged cheese with fall spices and annatto to create a pumpkin-inspired orange center stripe.
+It’s back!
+All hail the return of Murray’s dreamy pumpkin spice extravaganza.
+To make Buttered Pumpkin, the artisans at Murray’s start with St. Stephen, a decadent triple crème cheese from Four Fat Foul, and blend some of the un-aged cheese with fall spices and annatto to create a pumpkin-inspired orange center stripe.
 The result is a warm and salty cheese bursting with autumnal color and aroma.
 Murray’s suggests pairing Buttered Pumpkin with Effie’s Oatcakes and spiced pecans.

 2. Beemster Pumpkin Spice